riscv/sail-riscv/doc/Status.md

 - Specification and implementation of Endianness Control.

-- A complete implementation of all hardware performance counters.
+- A complete definition of all hardware performance counters.
   These are used to count platform-specific events, and hence platform-dependent.